The STIR magazine interview archive features extensive

-conversations between our editor and political activists, philosophers, environmentalists, critical theorists, campaigners, literary authors and artists.
+conversations between our editor and political activists, philosophers, co-operators, environmentalists, critical theorists, campaigners, literary authors and artists.

 We already have a lot of solutions but we’re prevented from creating a synergy between them to become catalytic of a bigger change by not having enough strong stories to tell of what could be a desirable future